OP-TEE/optee_docs/building/devices/hikey960.rst

 | HiKey960 | Archermind/LeMaker | 3GB    | 32GB  | v1 uses Jumpers (J2001)       |
 +----------+--------------------+--------+-------+-------------------------------+

+Hikey960 boards come with different DRAM sizes.
+It means that physical address ranges may differer between boards.
+By default OP-TEE is built for a board with 3GB of DRAM.
+To specify the amount of DRAM, you need to modify `CFG_DRAM_SIZE_GB`, either by editing ``core/arch/arm/plat-hikey/conf.mk`` or by specifying it on command line, like this ``CFG_DRAM_SIZE_GB=4 make``.

+Please notice that, in case you load OP-TEE build, which was build for 3GB DRAM board on a board with different amount of DRAM, you will run into problem described in this `ticket`_.

 UART adapter board
 ******************
 Everything is configured to use the 96Boards `UART Serial`_ adapter.
 The UART is